 Eurostat and the Collaboration in Research and Methodology for Official Statistics (CROS) maintain public use files (PUFs) for the EU Labour Force Survey (EU-LFS) and EU Statistics on Income and Living Conditions (EU-SILC).

-Current EUI members can apply to access EU-LFS micro data as follows.
-Please note that the Eurostat application process can take up to two months due to clearing procedures with EU member state statistical agencies.
+Current EUI members can apply for access to EU-LFS micro data by following the instructions below.
+The Eurostat application process can take up to two months, due to clearing procedures with EU member state statistical agencies.
 The EUI is a Eurostat-recognised research entity.